Macros | |

 Define to determine if code is being built for the PS4.

-If this define exists, then you are creating code that runs on the main processor for a Sony Playstation 4.
+If this define exists, then code is created to run on the Sony Playstation 4.

 #define BURGER_PS5 |